 SORCA Trail Crew and volunteers work tirelessly to maintain Squamish’s expansive trail network.
-While the big projects and new trails receive lots of recognition, SORCA also puts much of its energy into yearly maintenance to keep our already world class trail system running.
+While the big projects and new trails receive lots of recognition, SORCA puts majority of its energy into yearly maintenance to keep our already world class trail system running.
 Huge growth in mountain bike tourism, 2000mm+ of annual rainfall, and being an hour from a major metropolitan centre puts major strain on the trails.

-The three pillars of our maintenance program are drainage and dirtwork, brushing, and woodwork repair.
+The pillars of our maintenance program are drainage and dirtwork, brushing, and woodwork repair.
 Keeping water off the trails keeps them from turning into boulder filled rivers.
 Brushing keeps sight lines clear – the trails are a lot more fun when sticks aren’t hitting you in the face.
 There are hundreds of bridges in Squamish, built with varying degrees of love and attention.
 We do our best to keep these safe for all users.

 Many of our trails have required some major work to handle the traffic and the weather that Squamish gets.
 We’re seeing great results from some of these major maintenance projects.
 For example, Man Boobs needed over 200 hours of work in 2015, but needed less than 100 in the years following.
 Somewhere Over There, Rupert and Credit Line have all followed similar patterns, with major initial upgrades resulting in decreased maintenance requirements later on.

 The Sea to Sky region has a proud history of mountain bike trail building.
 Squamish has consistently stood out as a community surrounded by vast and varied mountain terrain ideally suited to mountain biking.
 It is also home to an exceptionally committed and talented group of volunteer and professional trail builders.

 How do I go about starting a trail build?